manifestinteractive/boxy-brown/README.md

 **[⇧ back to top](#table-of-contents)**

-Before you install the software onto your Arduino Uno, you will want to copy all the audio files in the `./sounds` folder into the root of your Micro SD Card.
+Before you install the software onto your Arduino Uno, you will want to copy all the audio files in the [./sounds](sounds) folder into the root of your Micro SD Card, then insert the SD Card into the MP3 Shield.
 Do not change the file names as the software expects them to be named exactly as they are.
 Also, make sure not to put the files in any folders on the SD card.
 They should be directly in the root of the card.

-Once you have all the hardware installed, you just need to open the `./sketch/sketch.ino` file in your [Arduino Code Editor](https://www.arduino.cc/en/Main/Software).
+Once you have all the hardware installed, you just need to open the [./sketch/sketch.ino](sketch/sketch.ino) file in your [Arduino Code Editor](https://www.arduino.cc/en/Main/Software).
 Now you just need to upload the sketch to your Arduino Uno.

 Triggering Voices